alex-mngt/websocket-python-poc/client/README.md

 # POC WebSocket x Python (Client)

 This folder represents the client part of this POC.
-It uses [Vite](https://vitejs.dev) to support `.ts` files import and enable HMR in development.
+It uses [Vite](https://vitejs.dev) to support Typescript and enable HMR in development.
 It relies on the native JS [WebSocket API](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).

 ## Prerequisites